background

 Obviously, you can reply to messages, forward them, or compose a new

 message.
-For writing and sending messages, mu4e
+For writing and sending messages, mu4e reuses emacs' built-in

-.
+message-mode.
 There's support for auto-completing addresses (based on the

 e-mails you've sent/received before).